 When a master policy is issued, the policy is usually (but not always) subject to the PEO's experience modifier.
 When a separate policy is issued for every client, each policy is subject to the individual client's experience modifier.

 Under the standard general liability policy, a leased worker qualifies as an employee.
 The term leased worker means person leased to you (the named insured) by a labor leasing firm under an agreement between you and the labor leasing firm, to perform duties related to the conduct of your business.
 Presumably, a worker hired by a PEO under a contract with you qualifies as a leased worker.

 Note that the term leased worker does not include a temporary worker.
-This term means someone who is furnished to you as a substitute for a permanent employee on leave or to meet seasonal or short-term workload conditions.
+A temporary worker is someone who is furnished to you as a substitute for a permanent employee on leave or to meet seasonal or short-term workload conditions.

 Employees are insureds under the liability policy.
 Because leased workers are considered employees, they also qualify as insureds.
 Temporary workers are not employees, so they are not considered insureds.